 “Jane Doe” has finally been identified as Peggy Lynn Johnson.

 Her suspected killer, Linda Sue LaRoche was taken into custody by Racine County Sheriff’s deputies Tuesday, Nov.
 5 in Cape Coral, FL.
-She will be brought back to Racine to face at least two felony charges, including first-degree intentional homicide and hiding a corpse.
+She has waived extradition and will be brought back to Racine to face at least two felony charges, including first-degree intentional homicide and hiding a corpse.

-LaRoche faces life in prison if convicted of the intentional homicide charge.
+LaRoche faces life in prison if convicted of the homicide charge.

 Read the Criminal Complaint for Linda La Roche.